mattmalcher/Healthcare-Data-Processing/Readme.md

 ## Step 2 - Run the Tool

-Once all your files are in place, to run the tool, double click on the `HealthcareTool` shortcut.
+Once all your files are in place, to run the tool, double click on the `Run.bat` file.

 You should see a black window pop up, which will show the files which the tool is processing.